 Day 7 Regular Maintenance Feeding:

-• Discard any liquid (hooch) on the top of the starter culture.
+- Discard any liquid (hooch) on the top of the starter culture.
 In a clean glass jar add 35g sourdough starter, 140g unbleached, all-purpose flour, and 140g room-temperature water.
+Once your starter is active you will only need to perform this feeding once a week to keep your starter healthy.

 When you have been through your seven days, and you aren’t ready to make bread yet because it falls on a weekday and you don’t have the time, can you just stick it in the fridge until the weekend when you have time?